Manvel/blog/pages/projects/cba/rewriting.md

-I think CBA can have quite promising future regarding user growth and considering that more than 40 000 users are already using it, it does seem to help people automatic their borring daily tasks and I hope to make the automation creation in future much more simple and accessible for everyone with the help of @newman with whom we are working hard on new UI and UX of the product.
+I think CBA can have quite promising future regarding user growth and considering that more than 40 000 users are already using it, it does seem to help people automate their borring daily tasks and I hope to make the automation creation in future much more simple and accessible for everyone with the help of [@Newman](https://www.behance.net/driver202de98) with whom we are working hard on new UI and UX of the product.

-Surely we have quite a lot of challenges in front of us, one of the biggest and important challeng will be the changes in the platforms(i.e. Manifest v3 introduction) and ensuring that CBA can continue being supported on Chrome in future.
-Thanksfully with the modernization of the code it should be less painful, but still quite challenging.
+Surely we have quite a lot of challenges in front of us, one of the biggest and important challeng will be the changes in the platforms(i.e. Manifest v3 introduction) and ensuring that CBA can continue being fully supported on Chrome in future.

-Another challeng which I'm willing to take is the revolutionizing the recording of the automation, currently the recording of the actions isn't working reliable enough considering the complexity of the modern web, but I'm willing to take the challeng and in future create automation solution that will require the least understanding of the programming.
+Another challeng which I'm going to take is the revolutionizing the recording of the automation, currently the recording of the actions isn't working reliable enough considering the complexity of the modern web, but I'm willing to take the challeng and in future create automation solution that will require the least understanding of the programming.